Dreamchild: Critical response

 Andrew Sarris's review in The Village Voice was titled "the Film That Got Away."
 Sarris wrote that the film "gets infinitely better as it goes along, rising inexorably towards a rich epiphany" and resisting "facile irony".
 He wrote, "what makes the film so rousing and inspiring is its invocation of love and art as redemptive forces pitted against the dark spirits."

+Lewis Carroll scholar Edward Wakeling took a more dim view of the film.
+When writing in 1986 about his experience at the world premiere in Oxford, Wakeling found the film "visually stunning... well made technically, with actors of outstanding ability".
+He criticised two key areas of the script, subtext and narrative.
+The film's subtext in implying that Dodgson was in love with 10-year-old Liddell.
+"The "love" that is suggested in the film is tainted by impropriety.
+Many... scenes are totally without fact.." and the accuracy of Potter's script.
+"It is a pity that artistic licence is used to distort the facts beyond recognition... creating impressions that are totally unjustified."

 In an article published many years later, in 2014, in the film magazine Sight & Sound, Philip Horne expanded on the relative obscurity of Dreamchild and wrote that it "remains a film worth fighting for."

 Lambert said it was one of the films of which she was most proud when she ran EMI.

 In 2012 producers Ron Bloom and Gene Kirkwood said they had the rights to the script and were looking at doing a new version.

 Awards

-Coral Browne received the Best Actress Evening Standard British Film Award for her performance.
+Coral Browne received the Best Actress Evening Standard British Film Awards for her performance.
 Amelia Shankley was named Best Actress at the 1986 Paris Film Festival for her role as young Alice.